Our guide to Neighbors Southwest, a beautifully developed residential neighborhood at the far southwestern tip of Beaverton.

 - Walmart Neighborhood Market (Murray Scholls Town Center)

 - Progress Ridge Townsquare

 - Murray Crossing Shopping Center

 Portland Neighborhoods by the Numbers

-In this much anticipated report, you’ll find interactive stats on real estate, people, crime, and lifestyle for each of Portland’s 95 neighborhoods and 28 suburbs.
-And in 2015, new stats on livability and urban migration were included in the mix.
+In this much-anticipated report, you’ll find interactive stats on real estate, people, crime, livability, urban migration, and lifestyle for each of Portland’s 95 neighborhoods and 28 suburbs.

-For Portland Metro, take a look at the Real Estate Suburb table and Cost Per Square Foot column.
-The cost per square foot in Portland Metro ranges from $122 per square foot for Estacada to $272 per square foot for Sauvie Island.
-Beaverton comes in at $163 per square foot, compared to Portland at $179 per square foot.
+In 2018, the cost per square foot in Portland Metro ranged from $153 per square foot for May Wood Park to $352 per square foot for Sauvie Island.
+Beaverton came in at $209 per square foot, compared to Portland at $248 per square foot.